 If you have noticed your children walking or running differently, or if your children have been complaining of their feet and legs feeling tired, you should take them to your pediatrician or physical therapist to have their feet checked.
+However, if you already took your child to your pediatrician and were told that your child will “outgrow” their foot and leg pain, you came to the right place.

-How To Tell If Your Child Is Supinating? – Follow These Easy Steps!
+How to Tell If Your Child is Supinating? – Follow These Easy Steps!

 Supination is believed to be hereditary.
 One of the causes of supination is having a high foot arch, which tends to force kids to walk on the outer edge of their feet.
-However, supination may also be caused by weakness in certain muscles of your child’s feet and this lack of strength might be a result of wearing shoes that don’t provide enough support or that don’t FIT properly.
+However, supination may also be caused by weakness in certain muscles of your child’s feet and this lack of strength might be a result of wearing shoes that don’t provide enough support or that don’t fit properly.

 If you notice a wear pattern on the outside of your kids’ shoes from heel to forefoot, it’s likely that they supinate.
 But let’s break down the steps you can take in order to figure out if your child has supination or not: